Skip to content

 GT+GTE 87.4 73.1 90.1 0.131 0.071

-GT+GTE achieves state-of-the-art on the majority of 14 benchmarks using a standard off-the-shelf Transformer with no graph-specific architectural modifications.
+GT+GTE achieves SOTA on most of the 14 benchmarks using standard off-the-shelf Transformers without any graph-specific architectural modifications.

 Ablation Study